 1961: Starvation eases—grain is imported from Canada and Australia.

-THERE’S A NEW SHERIFF IN TOWN (and his name is not Reggie Hammond)
+THERE’S A NEW SHERIFF IN TOWN

 After Mao’s disastrous experiment, Liu Shaoqi—more practical and less dogmatic than Mao–becomes the new CCP leader (with support from Party general-secretary Deng Xiaoping).
 A deflated Mao goes to Hangzhou to sulk and regroup.

 The new leaders work to revitalize China’s economy by relaxing state control in key industries.
 Things slowly but surely start to turn around for the better.
 But Mao—who views them as leading China down the evil capitalist road—grows increasingly angry (you wouldn’t like him when he’s angry).

 1963: Mao reemerges and starts his vendetta against the “Liu Shaoqi clique”.

 The brilliant propaganda piece, “The Little Red Book: Quotations from Mao Zedong,” is published and widely distributed.
 Mao’s Cult of Personality grows (as witnessed by Mao pins, lighters, etc).

 Mao regroups his power base and launches the Socialist Education Movement—to “cleanse” China’s economy, politics, organization, and ideology (the four cleanups).
 The educated class (city slickers) are sent to the countryside to learn good ole Socialist values first-hand by toiling the fields and taking orders from peasants.
 This paves the way for….

 The Cultural Revolution was largely a power play by Mao to regain power.
 Launching an all out attack on his opponents, he has Liu and Deng arrested and placed under house arrest (in poor health and denied medical attention, Liu dies in 1968).